 THE FQ -- produced, the Depot Theater, Garrison, NY, Aery Theater Company 2010 One-Act Play Festival, September 10-19, 2010

 THE BAR MITZVAH OF JESUS GOLDFARB -- produced, Stone Soup Theatre, One-Act Play Festival, Seattle, May 13-16, 2010

 THE FQ -- produced, and Winner, Audience Choice, Best Play; Honorable Mention, Judges' Choice, Best Play, 16th Annual New York City 15-Minute Play Festival, American Globe Theatre, April 19-May 1, 2010

 THE BAR MITZVAH OF JESUS GOLDFARB -- Finalist, 9th Annual 10x10 Festival, the Arts Center, Carrboro, NC, May 2010

 THE INVENTION OF THE LIVING ROOM -- produced, the HB Studio Theater, Annual One-Act Festival, December 4-21, 2009

-THE INVENTION OF THE LIVING ROOM -- a speech from the full-length play, published in THE BEST WOMEN’S STAGE MONOLOGUES, 2015 by Smith & Kraus.
+THE INVENTION OF THE LIVING ROOM -- a monologue from the full-length play is published in THE BEST WOMEN’S STAGE MONOLOGUES, 2015 (Smith & Kraus)

 WHY I LOVE TO EXERCISE -- monologue produced in "One Match: A Monologue Night" by Blowout Theatre Company, NYC, June 4, 2016